Environmental Earth Sciences BSc (Honours) 2025 entry

 Careers

-There are multiple career options for Earth and environmental sciences graduates, both specifically in the energy, natural resources, and environmental sectors, as well as in wider science and policy areas.
+There are multiple career options for Environmental Earth Sciences graduates, both specifically in the energy, natural resources, and environmental sectors, as well as in wider science and policy areas.

-The degrees offered provide advanced training in a wide range of transferable skills, including scientific problem solving, written communication and oral presentation.
-The high quality of the field training is particularly valued by employers.
+The degrees offered provide advanced training in a wide range of transferable skills, including scientific problem solving, written communication and oral presentation, and field training.

 Recent employers of graduates include: